KDDI: History

 KDDI announced that it would collaborate with the Taiwanese manufacturer HTC Corp. to sell the mobile phone HTC J in Japan starting May 2012.
 The HTC J mobile phone featured the Android 4.0 operating system.

-On October 21, 2011 KDDI buys Content Delivery Network CDNetworks For $167 Million.
+On October 21, 2011, KDDI buys Content Delivery Network CDNetworks For $167 Million.

 KDDI together with Sumitomo Group signed an agreement with Myanmar State owned Myanmar Post and Telecommunication (MPT) in July 2014 to jointly operate a mobile phone service in Myanmar for next 10 years.

 Consumer showroom is set in Harajuku called, "KDDI Designing Studio".

 TU-KA (TU-KA by KDDI), a subsidiary company of KDDI, was a 2G PDC cellular operator in three metropolitan areas (Tokyo, Nagoya, and Osaka), which did not apply a 3G license.
 TU-KA was best known for having singer Ayumi Hamasaki to appear in their commercials.
 TU-KA was closed on March 31, 2008.

-DDI Pocket, a PHS operator, was previously owned by KDDI but has now been spun off as Willcom.
+DDI Pocket, a PHS operator, was previously owned by KDDI but was spun off as Willcom which is now incorporated into Y!Mobile.

-In August 2014, KDDI announced it was joining forces with five other global companies, including Google to build a 60Tbit/s undersea data transmission cable linking the United States West Coast and Japan.
+In August 2014, KDDI announced it was joining forces with five other global companies, including Google to build a 60 Tbit/s undersea data transmission cable linking the United States West Coast and Japan.
 The cable started operation in June 2016.

 KDDI and Ericsson began working together in December 2015 in order to research and develop 5G technology.

 Lawsuits

-In 2003, several class action complaints were filed against DDI for misrepresenting and/or failing to disclose material facts about the Company's financial results.
+In 2003, several class action complaints were filed against DDI for misrepresenting and/or failing to disclose material facts about the company's financial results.
 The parties agreed on a $4.4 million settlement in 2006.